convexset/meteor-three-way/README.md

 However, it would be clunky to have to specify each of `"topLevelObject.nestedArray.0"` thru `"topLevelObject.nestedArray.2"` (or more) in the set-up options.
 Therefore, `options.updatersForServer` accepts wildcards (in key names) such as `topLevelObject.nestedArray.*` where `*` matches numbers (for arrays) and "names" (for objects; but of course, it's all objects anyway).

 Note that in the case of multiple matches, the most specific match will be used, enabling "catch-all" updaters (which can be somewhat dangerous if not managed properly).

+**Note that having a more specific match is a signal to distinguish a field (or family of fields) from the more generic matches.
+This means that the more generic validators will not be used.
+There is no "fall through"... at the moment...**

 #### Dynamic Data-Binding